eligrey/emoji-favicon-toolkit/README.md

 # Emoji Favicon Toolkit

-This code won't work on pages that don't include the script until browsers change how their ServiceWorker implementations handle favicons.
+This code only works in browsers that support ServiceWorker favicons, such as Chrome 72+.

 ## Usage